-All new dwellings will be encouraged to include space to support home-working, with flexible space adaptable to a home-run business.
+Proposals for new dwellings which include space to support home-working, with flexible space adaptable to a home-run business will be supported.

 Live-Work Units

 Proposals for small-scale mixed use development (new build or conversion), comprising commercial space and living space should comply with Housing Policies 1 and 2 and will be supported subject to the following criteria.
 They should: